One of These Days (Marcus Hummon song)

-"One of These Days" is a song co-written and originally recorded by the American country music singer Marcus Hummon on his 1995 album All in Good Time.
-It was later covered by Tim McGraw, whose version is the fourth single from his 1997 album Everywhere.
+"One of These Days" is a song written by Marcus Hummon, Monty Powell and Kip Raines, and originally recorded by Hummon on his 1995 album All in Good Time.
+It was later covered by American country music artist Tim McGraw, whose version was released on March 9, 1998 as the fourth single from his third studio album Everywhere.
 It peaked at number two in the United States, and number one in Canada.

 Content

 This song portrays the message of self-forgiveness by explaining three separate incidents as examples.

 The song's narrator first reflects on his admitted bullying of a child who was physically different from him and other children who attended the same elementary school.

 The narrator secondly reflects on a relationship with a significant other in high school which he abruptly ends as a result of his senseless self-pleasure, inflicting severe emotional abuse to his significant other in the process.

 The narrator finally reveals that the hurt that he caused to the people he had previously mentioned in the song eventually stemmed into a deep loathing of himself.